rafaeljimenez01/iot-trashcan-tracking/README.md

 ### Script Utilization
 1. Create a realtime database in Firebase.

-2. Modify this part of the script to you own
+2. Modify this part of the script to your own information
 ```c++
   #define FIREBASE_HOST "iot-trashcan-app.firebaseio.com/"
   #define FIREBASE_AUTH "sdv5W0uduPp3BdFo1dUCpEuRqVLaMuQm619lgUaA"
 ```
-3. The database will format itself as information continues to arive
+3. The database will format itself as information continues to arrive

-4. If you want to use Freeboard.io to visualize you will need to setup a Dweet.io and plug it here
+4. If you want to use Freeboard.io to visualize the information via a dashboard you will need to setup a Dweet.io and plug it here
 ```c++
   const char* host = "www.dweet.io";
   const char* thing = "prueba_NodeMCU_rafa"; //Change for your name